l3wk3m/studio-booker/README.md

 When the user is trying to use the contact form
 Then a clear "Submit" button sends the message and provides a confirmation to the user that it has been sent

-**User Story - Receive confirmation after sending contact form**
+**User Story - Receive confirmation after sending testimonial form**

-As a site user I can receive immediate confirmation that my message has been sent successfully when I submit the contact form so that I am assured my message has been received and will be addressed
+As a site user I can receive immediate confirmation that my testimonial has been sent successfully when I submit the form so that I am assured my testimonial has been received

 - Acceptance Criteria 1
-Given I am a website visitor on the contact page
-When I fill out the contact form with my information and submit it
-Then I should see a confirmation message on the website indicating that my message has been sent successfully
+I should see a confirmation message on the website indicating that my message has been sent successfully

 #### Epic 4 - Enhancing website aesthetics